RockefellerArchiveCenter/fornax/README.md

 |GET|/status||200|Return the status of the microservice|

-### Authentication

-This application uses [JSON Web Token Authentication]().
-In order to get a token, you must POST a valid username and password to the `/get-token/` endpoint:

-    curl http://localhost:8000/get-token/ -d username=user&password=pass123

-The response will contain a token

-    { 'token' : '9944b09199c62bcf9418ad846dd0e4bbdfc6ee4b' }

-This token key should be included in the `Authorization` header of your requests, prefixed by the string "JWT" followed by whitespace.

-    Authorization: JWT 9944b09199c62bcf9418ad846dd0e4bbdfc6ee4b

 ### Creating SIPs

-SIPs will be created when a POST request is sent to the `sips` endpoint.
+SIPs will be created and queued for assembly when a POST request is sent to the `sips` endpoint.
 SIPs are assembled on a regular basis when the `AssembleSIPs` cron job is run.
 If the files for a SIP do not exist (or are in the process of being transferred) assembly is skipped for that SIP.

 SIP Assembly consists of the following steps (the `SIPAssembler` class):
 - Moving the SIP to the processing directory (SIPS are validated before and after moving)